puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 > -Mickey Newbury

 Conditional statements let your Puppet code behave differently in different situations.
 They are most helpful when combined with facts or with data pertaining to the systems.
-For example, you can configure your Puppet manifests to perform as desired on a variety of operating systems and under differing system conditions.
+This enables you to write code to perform as desired on a variety of operating systems and under differing system conditions.
 Pretty neat, don't you think?

 Puppet supports a few different ways of implementing conditional logic: